xXace8Xx/Beats/README.md

 ENJOY

 ### Note
-Thats a kinda short of limits to this tool and will suerly repair them in future! <br>
+Thats a kinda short of limits to this tool and will suerly i repair them in future! <br>

 1) It need `ffmpeg` to run(depedency).
 It will automatically download, if not already installed (work only with ubuntu based systems).
 2) Only support mp3 format yet!

+#### Thx for downloading